 Protect Your Devices With Password Managers

 Whether we want to admit it or not, our computers and phones are an inexhaustible source of information about us.
-From phone numbers, addresses, emails with more or less confidential business and private data, bank reports, not to mention passwords and user accounts.
+From phone numbers, addresses, emails with more or less confidential business and private data, bank reports, not to mention passwords, and user accounts.
 However, we should pay special attention to some things, especially if we do not use any additional protection system.

-If you receive such documents in your e-mail, download them to your computer and delete them from the inbox.
+If you receive such documents in your e-mail, download them to your computer and delete them from your inbox.
 In the event of an intrusion into your e-mail, it will make it difficult for hackers to find additional information about you.
-Once you download documents to your computers or smartphone, consider creating a digital archive that is not available online.
+Once you download documents to your computer or smartphone, consider creating a digital archive that is not available online.
 Insert into a removable encryption disc and place all sensitive documents on that disc and delete it from the computer.

-Digital copies of personal documents can come in handy if there is a theft or loss of physical documents, or if you make some kind of digital login.
+Digital copies of personal documents can come in handy if there is a theft or loss of physical documents, or if you make some kind of digital logic.
 However, if they are unprotected, you run the risk of identity theft.

 If you already have to write down a password or PIN, make sure it is difficult to find or difficult to recognize.
 Choose one of the password managers, programs that specialize in storing passwords, or use a trick and write down the passwords in a document that you will call by another name, and hide the password in a larger text.

 If you use multiple computers or smartphones, you probably have data synchronization set up between those devices.
-From receiving emails on any device you use, through syncing your browser, social media profiles, to chats or messages that appear as soon as you log on to a computer.
-You should consider restricting the reception of messages on only one device that you use most often.
+From receiving emails on any device you use, through syncing your browser, and social media profiles, to chats or messages that appear as soon as you log on to a computer.
+You should consider restricting the reception of messages to only one device that you use most often.
 This will reduce the possibility of someone reading your messages without authorization just because you forgot to shut down the app or sign out of your account.